MohdRad/saf_ecmx/README.md

 # Publication
 M. I. Radaideh, M. I. Radaideh, and A. Violi, ”A Bayesian Ensemble Approach for Improved Sustainable Aviation Fuel Modeling”.
 Energy Conversion and Management: X. 2025, https://doi.org/10.1016/j.ecmx.2025.101287

+# Note about data used
+The ASCENT data was excluded because we do not have permission to share it.
+Therefore, the results will not match those in the paper.

 # Installation
 The best way to run the codes is using Anaconda.
 Create an Anaconda environment with Python 3.11 and install the required packages using:
 ```bash